euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Atomicity: The user knows that either all of the operations in a batch will execute, or none of them will, so there is no risk of being left with partial or inconsistent positions.
 * Gas savings: If contracts are invoked multiple times, then the cost of "cold" access can be amortised across all of the invocations.
-* Status check deferrals: Sometimes it is more convenient or efficient to perform some operation that would leave an account/vault in an invalid state, but fix this state in a subsequent operation in a batch.
-For example, you may want to borrow and swap *before* you deposit your collateral.
+* Status check deferrals: Sometimes multiple operations in a batch may require status checks or it is more convenient or efficient to perform some operation that would leave an account/vault in an invalid state, but fix this state in a subsequent operation in a batch.
+For example, you may want to perform withdrawal and borrow in one batch or borrow and swap *before* you deposit your collateral.
 With batches, these checks can be performed once at the end of a batch (which can also itself be more gas efficient).

+Batches can be composed of both calls to the CVC itself and external calls (when the `targetContract` is not the CVC).
+Calling the CVC is how users can enable collateral from within a batch, for example.
+In order to preseve `msg.sender`, CVC self-`call`s are in fact done with `delegatecall` (except for [permit](#permits)).

+Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
+For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.

 ### Authorisation